teocomi/BCFier/README.md

 ###License
 GNU General Public License v3 Extended
-This porogram uses the GNU General Public License v3, extended to support the use of BCFier as Plugin of the non-free main software Autodesk Revit.
+This program uses the GNU General Public License v3, extended to support the use of BCFier as Plugin of the non-free main software Autodesk Revit.
 See <http://www.gnu.org/licenses/gpl-faq.en.html#GPLPluginsInNF>.

-Copyright (c) 2015 Matteo Cominetti
+Copyright (c) 2013-2016 Matteo Cominetti

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by